nic-starke/nsmp/doc/NSMP - Protocol Description.md

 The byte value 0x00 is used to indicate the end of a frame, therefore it can be referred to as the frame delimiter.
 Any zero bytes in the data are encoded using COBS.

-### Why not use a start and end byte?

-COBS encoding is relatively simple, and has a deterministic decoding algorithm.

 ## Header

 Byte Number | Description